farahbrunache/travay-colony-vuejs-dapp/README.md

 - The only centralization of the dApp is the front-end hosted in Firebase: https://travay-dapp.firebaseapp.com.

+## Project Description

+Many developing nations such as Haiti lack the infrastructure for providing public services, resulting in a lower quality of life with high unemployment.
+Travay leverages the power of the community by having citizens earn a steady livelihood by fulfilling good deeds posted by other citizens.
+Built with the colonyJS framework and Vue.js, Travay’s progressive web application enables citizens to create a profile to view, select, post, sponsor, and evaluate a job pertaining to a good deed.
+Citizens receive Ether for payment that can be stored in a savings account for long-term jobs and the Travay token which confers reputation.
+Travay deploys Colony’s smart contracts to codify the terms of agreements for completing work.
+In doing so, Travay incentivizes citizens to complete good deeds for higher reputation, and more Ether to have a greater selection in jobs and influence which posted jobs will better the community.
+Overall, Travay creates economic mobility by marshaling human capital appropriately via the Ethereum blockchain.

 ## Hackathon Team Members

 Farah Brunache | Developer | Virginia, US